steveb1475/WeatherStation/README.md

 # Backyard 3d printed ESP8266 Weather Station

 I've been working on this project off and on for a while and wanted to try out github so I'm transfering everything to my first project.
+Be advised that this is a work in progress and that I am a noob at programming and 3d printing.

 The goal of this project is to create a backyard weather station.
 The brains of the weather station will be an ESP8266 programmed with the Arduino IDE that will collect and periodically send weather data to a MySQL database on a local LAMP server.
 Data will be accessible from a webpage.